vfrauchiger/GopherPEDS/README.md

 1. Clone the repo to your preferred location
 2. change into the GopherPEDS directory
 3. "go build" the application (may be omitted as Fyne does it as well)
-4. "fyne package -icon icon.png" to package the application (tested on MacOS Big Sur)
+4. "fyne package -icon icon.png" to package the application (tested on MacOS Big Sur and Win 10 (20H2))

 This app has no intention to have any commercial aspect!
 Use it or change it.